Bug report #10338

 History

-#1 Updated by Hugo Mercier almost 10 years ago
+#1 Updated by Hugo Mercier over 10 years ago

 No particular spatial operations are done on the polygons.
 They are only surrounded by a big square polygon.
 The 'inversion' effect is done by the rendering pipeline, through QPainter operations.
 It is by default using the even-odd filling rule, which explains what you see.